-In preparation of a delicious Moroccan Tagine dish, I would like to show you how to make your own preserved lemons first, as they are a key ingredient in the tagine recipe.
+In preparation of a delicious Moroccan Tagine dish, I would like to explain how to make your own preserved lemons, as they are a key ingredient in the tagine recipe.
 The lemons take a few weeks to preserve, so it’s best to get started once you have read this post 🙂

 Lemons first found their fame when the Scottish physician James Lind discovered that they could help prevent scurvy in sailors.
 A disease that involves the breakdown of bodily tissues and often presents with gum disease, weakness and poor wound healing.
 It may even lead to death.
 As it turned out, it was the vitamin C content of the lemons that helped prevent and cure the disease.
 Vitamin C is an important building block for the protein collagen, which is needed to produce connective tissue and to keep the skin and joints healthy, so the perfect anti-aging vitamin too.